DOI-ONRR/doi-extractives-data/_how-it-works/default.md

     <div class="container landing-section_open landing-oil_gas-wrapper">
       <h5 class="landing-heading"><a href="{{site.baseurl}}/how-it-works/offshore-oil-gas/">Oil and gas</a></h5>
       <div class="landing-oil_gas">
         <p class="landing-description">Oil and gas (or natural gas) are fossil fuels that form underground on land and under the ocean.
-While they are abundant, they are not renewable.</p>
+They are abundant, but not not renewable.</p>
       </div>
     </div>
     </div>